 What is now collectively referred to as the Humboldt Bay Trail has been the region's top trail priority for over a decade.
 The grand vision is to have a multi-use trail for non-motorized travel from Trinidad and Blue Lake to College of the Redwoods.
 This is a multi-jurisdictional trail within Humboldt County.
 The following briefly summarizes current progress on the trails.

-Caltrans: Caltrans will be implementing a large-scale wetland mitigation project and has taken responsibility for incorporating, within that project, most-and possibly all-of the wetland mitigations required for the Bay Trail North segment.

-City of Arcata-Bay Trail North (Samoa Blvd to Bracut Industrial Park): The City of Arcata constructed this portion in the summer/fall of 2017, and the trail opened in October.

-City of Arcata - Bay Trail North

-County of Humboldt-Bay Trail South (Bracut Industrial Park to Eureka City limits): The County is the lead agency for developing this four-mile segment.
-The County released a project description report and 60% design plans in September 2020.

-The County is finalizing land acquisition negotiations and seeking permits from regulatory agencies.
-The timeline currently calls for a construction bid to be awarded in late 2021 and construction to begin in 2022.
-City of Eureka-Eureka Waterfront Trail: The City of Eureka completed constructing Phase A in 2016 (from Hikshari' Trail at Truesdale Street north to Del Norte Street), and in 2017 constructed Phases B (Del Norte Street north to C Street) and C (a 600' boardwalk near Eureka slough).
+- Caltrans: Caltrans will be implementing a large-scale wetland mitigation project and has taken responsibility for incorporating, within that project, most-and possibly all-of the wetland mitigations required for the Bay Trail North segment. - ➤ City of Arcata-Bay Trail North (Samoa Blvd to Bracut Industrial Park): The City of Arcata constructed this portion in the summer/fall of 2017, and the trail opened in October. - ➤ County of Humboldt-Bay Trail South (Bracut Industrial Park to Eureka City limits): The County is the lead agency for developing this four-mile segment.
+The County released a project description report and 60% design plans in September 2020. - ➤ The County is finalizing land acquisition negotiations and seeking permits from regulatory agencies.
+The timeline currently calls for a construction bid to be awarded in late 2021 and construction to begin in 2022. - City of Eureka-Eureka Waterfront Trail: The City of Eureka constructed from Hikshari' Trail at Truesdale Street (north to Del Norte Street) in 2016, and in 2017 constructed from Del Norte Street north to C Street, and the 600' boardwalk near Eureka slough).